-Flu symptoms in kids: what are they and what should I do?
+Flu symptoms in kids: What are they and what should I do?

 Doctor's advice, Tips for parents / Sanitas Medical Centers

-Flu symptoms in kids: what are they and what should I do?
+Flu symptoms in kids: What are they and what should I do?

 No parent wants to see their child sick, especially when you don’t know how to help them or when you need to take them to the emergency room.
 But between school, activities, and time with extended family, most kids will catch the flu at some point during the year.
 So how do you spot the symptoms, and what should you do if you think your child has the flu?